php-dev-br/laravel-doc-pt-br/queues.md

                     ->onConnection('sqs')
                     ->onQueue('processing');

-<a name="max-job-attempts-and-timeout"></a>
-### Specifying Max Job Attempts / Timeout Values

-#### Max Attempts

-One approach to specifying the maximum number of times a job may be attempted is via the `--tries` switch on the Artisan command line:

-    php artisan queue:work --tries=3

-However, you may take a more granular approach by defining the maximum number of attempts on the job class itself.
-If the maximum number of attempts is specified on the job, it will take precedence over the value provided on the command line:

-    <?php

-    namespace App\Jobs;

-    class ProcessPodcast implements ShouldQueue
-    {
-        /**
-         * The number of times the job may be attempted.
-         *
-         * @var int
-         */
-        public $tries = 5;
-    }

-#### Timeout

-> {note} The `timeout` feature is optimized for PHP 7.1+ and the `pcntl` PHP extension.

-Likewise, the maximum number of seconds that jobs can run may be specified using the `--timeout` switch on the Artisan command line:

-    php artisan queue:work --timeout=30

-However, you may also define the maximum number of seconds a job should be allowed to run on the job class itself.
-If the timeout is specified on the job, it will take precedence over any timeout specified on the command line:

-    <?php

-    namespace App\Jobs;

-    class ProcessPodcast implements ShouldQueue
-    {
-        /**
-         * The number of seconds the job can run before timing out.
-         *
-         * @var int
-         */
-        public $timeout = 120;
-    }

 <a name="error-handling"></a>
 ### Error Handling

 If an exception is thrown while the job is being processed, the job will automatically be released back onto the queue so it may be attempted again.
 The job will continue to be released until it has been attempted the maximum number of times allowed by your application.
-The maximum number of attempts is defined by the `--tries` switch used on the `queue:work` Artisan command.
-Alternatively, the maximum number of attempts may be defined on the job class itself.
+The number of maximum attempts is defined by the `--tries` switch used on the `queue:work` Artisan command.
 More information on running the queue worker [can be found below](#running-the-queue-worker).

 <a name="running-the-queue-worker"></a>
 ## Running The Queue Worker